rakibul-wdp/uptime-monitoring-api-with-raw-nodejs/README.md

 - require dependencies, create app object - module scaffolding, configuration, server, handle request and response, and start the server.

 ### Parsing Request

+- Normally we get path many way like about/ or about or about/index
+- But we need proper path one way.
+- That's why we use replace method for trimmed path by this reg. expression.
+- `.replace(/^\/+|\/+$/g, '')`